Gangnam Scandal

 Gangnam Scandal (Korean: 강남 스캔들; stylized as Kangnam Scandal) is a South Korean television series starring Lim Yoon-ho, Shin Go-eun, Seo Do-young, Bang Eun-hee and Hwang Bo-mi.
 It aired daily on SBS from November 26, 2018 to May 17, 2019.

 Synopsis

-In Seoul, a Cinderella tries to find her prince.
+Eun So Yoo works as a stylist.
+She struggles to make enough money to pay for her mother's operation fee.
+Due to a case, So Yoo gets involved with Choi Seo Joon.
+He is rich and from a chaebol family.
+So Yoo pretends to love him for his money, but she falls truly in love with him.
+Seo Joon has an incurable disease.
+He is more interested in playing around than working and he doesn't believe in true love.